 An estimated 40-50% of fair-skinned people who live to age 65 will develop at least one case of skin cancer during their lifetime.
 At McKay-Dee Dermatology and Plastic Surgery, we know it is important to identify these cases of cancer before they grow serious.
 Proper skin care includes having an annual skin exam.
-Dr. Jason Hadley performs these annual screenings and can detect signs of possible skin cancer during the exam.
+We perform these annual screenings and can detect signs of possible skin cancer during the exam.
 Most insurance providers cover this type of examination.

 Skin cancer is a broad term used to define several types of cancer including melanoma, squamous cell carcinoma, and basal cell carcinoma.
 These types of cancer generally start as a precancerous lesion, or changes in the skin that are not cancerous, but could become cancerous over time.

 Melanoma is the most serious type of skin cancer, but is far less common than squamous cell carcinoma and basal cell carcinoma.
 When caught early enough, these cancers can be effectively treated.
 In later stages, malignant melanoma is potentially fatal and treatment is difficult.
 Signs of melanoma include a change in the appearance of a mole or pigmented area.
 A visit with our Dermatologist may help to catch these serious skin cancers.

 Moles are flat or raised growths on the skin.
 A typical mole is usually smooth, round or oval, and no larger than a pencil eraser.
 Moles can be anywhere on the body and generally appear before the age of 20.
 Most moles are benign (non-cancerous).
 However, abnormal moles can develop into melanoma over time if they are not treated.
 Getting appropriate treatment means being able to identify abnormal moles.

 In addition to a physician evaluation, patients can also learn the “ABCDE’s” of skin cancer and mole detection.
 Those who have any of the following signs of skin cancer should talk to their doctor immediately: